MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Related Work

 Multi-modal integration methods~\cite{zhang2024prototypical,guo2024histgen,chen2020pathomic,jaume2024transcriptomics,zheng2024graph,vaidya2025molecular,wang2025histo} that combine histopathology and transcriptomics have shown impressive capabilities in various pathological tasks, including cancer diagnosis and survival analysis.

 In practice, these integration methods predominantly emphasize bridging these modalities through contrastive learning or alternative alignment techniques, such as clustering and cross-attention, to merge data from multiple sources into a unified feature space.
+TANGLE~\cite{jaume2024transcriptomics} proposed an SSL framework that aligns histopathology slides and transcriptomic profiles through contrastive learning, opening new avenues for multi-modal representation learning in pathology.
+THREADS~\cite{vaidya2025molecular} extended the scope of data modalities to include DNA, alongside RNA and histology, in a foundation model that still primarily relies on contrastive learning.
+PIBD~\cite{zhang2024prototypical} employed prototypical clustering and disentanglement strategies to align histology and pathway-level transcriptomics representations.
+Pathomic Fusion~\cite{chen2020pathomic} proposed a fusion framework leveraging gated attention and matrix multiplication to integrate WSIs, spatial cell graphs, and genomic features.
+Zheng \textit{et al.}~\cite{zheng2024graph} applied graph attention networks to combine image and gene expression features, and G-HANet~\cite{wang2025histo} introduced a cross-attention mechanism to dynamically associate histological and genomic representations.

-Although these modalities share some information, they also contain a vast amount of comprehensive and distinct insights into the disease, reflecting their inherent heterogeneity.
-While recent advancements have yielded improved outcomes, many existing integration approaches overlook the rich and diverse insights embedded in the unique attributes of each modality.
+While recent advancements have yielded improved outcomes, it is important to recognize that these modalities, despite sharing some information, also contain a vast amount of comprehensive and distinct insights into the disease, reflecting their inherent heterogeneity.
+However, current methods often overlook the rich and diverse signals embedded in the unique characteristics of each modality.
+Xing \textit{et al.}~\cite{xing2024comprehensive} made a notable advancement by introducing a saliency-aware masking strategy with adaptive distillation, effectively preserving discriminative, modality-specific knowledge and demonstrating the strong potential of masked modeling for nuanced multi-modal representation learning.